 - The Cameo: Beetle Bailey (an Alternate of him, any case) was one of the guards at the Army base where Liberty Prime was located.
 He seriously hopes he won't get the blame for the psychotic giant robot demolishing its way out of the base.

-- Hollywood Hacking: PROGENY takes it Up to Eleven and thus is one of the bigger reasons why CHIMERA manages to perform such a crippling first strike.
+- Hollywood Hacking: PROGENY is one of the bigger reasons why CHIMERA manages to perform such a crippling first strike.
 As it's discovered on this arc, not even the more brute-force (and thus accepted as best) measures to prevent hacking (such as keeping computers off any network or surrounding them with a Faraday Cage) were able to stop it (it just figured out a way to covertly transmit hacking code through audio waves and made sure that the non-networked computers' integrated microphones would hear it or have some computers that are infected with the virus and are above a certain technology level self-modify to broadcast the virus hacking into the Faraday Cage and using it as a broadcast antenna).

 - Logic Bomb: Attempted on Liberty Prime (first by Captain America giving an override order, then by Penny resetting its GPS locator so it will know that it is located near Boston, not on China as it believes).
 Neither works (Prime refuses Rogers' order because of his potential affiliation with HYDRA and detecting it is near Boston only makes it believe that it has been invaded by the Chinese and triggers a Godzilla Threshold attack routine that is literally "destroy the city to save it").

-- Once Done, Never Forgotten: Nick Spencer's Captain America and the fact that it made Steve Rogers a HYDRA mole through a Cosmic Retcon (lamented by Captain America himself (an Alternate that didn't suffer that, any case)).
+- Once Done, Never Forgotten: Captain America: Steve Rogers and the fact that it made Steve Rogers a HYDRA mole through a Cosmic Retcon (lamented by Captain America himself (an Alternate that didn't suffer that, any case)).

 - Title Drop: For the challenge jam prompt that the story belonged to, "Rockets' Red Glare": it is the codename for Liberty Prime's Taking You with Me Self-Destruct Sequence.